 9.3 The District has sufficient existing water supply capacity to serve existing customers within its service area as well as the projected needs of the properties recommended for inclusion in the District's sphere of influence.
-The District may face significant demand growth from two large potential development projects in the near term however, and will have to re-evaluate water supply and demand projections accordingly.

 Social or economic communities of interest.